yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 We will hold regular bi-weekly group meetings to foster collaboration and knowledge sharing.
 Attendance is mandatory unless you are absent due to travel.
 Meeting formats will vary.
 You will present your research to the group once per semester.
 Primarily, group meetings will focus on discussing high-impact journal papers or other research articles with significant findings.
 Papers introducing new theoretical frameworks or providing overviews are less suitable for in-depth discussion.

 Discussion leadership will rotate among group members.
 If you are in charge of leading the discussion, prepare a brief (2-3 minute) introduction summarizing the paper.
 Encourage active participation by highlighting key points, weak points, and potential research directions.
 All group members should carefully read the selected paper before the meeting.

+## Attending Conferences
+I will support the conference attendances of group members who are presenting talks or posters related to group projects where I am the Principal Investigator (PI) or co-PI.
+All final versions of conference abstract submissions must be pre-approved.

+Your presence and presentation at conferences represent our entire group; therefore, the quality of your presentation is essential.
+To ensure high standards, both you and I will comprehensively review and finalize your talk or poster.
+Please refer to the linked [note](https://drive.google.com/file/d/1Xc6TBsv3B4CSAPdgLvax8Lya6qKjUgvv/view?usp=drive_link) that outlines guidelines for creating an excellent presentation.

+Attending conferences offers a valuable opportunity to enhance your professional profile, connect with fellow scholars, and establish potential collaborations.
+Make the most of this opportunity.
+After the conference, we will hold a group meeting to share interesting and relevant talks or posters encountered during the event.

 ## Expectations to PI
 You can and should expect the following from me. **If you find me deviating from these, please let me know.**